 What is the New Colombo Plan Scholarship?

 The Australian Government has committed more than AUD $100 million to fund The New Colombo Plan in its first five years.
 The prestigious New Colombo Plan Scholarships support Australian undergraduates to undertake semester-based study and internships or mentorships in the Indo-Pacific.
-The program is open to Australian undergraduate students from 18 to 28 years old seeking to transfer credit towards their degree at an Australian university.
+The program is open to Australian undergraduate students from 18 to 30 years old (for non-indigenous applicants), or between 18 and 35 years old (for indigenous applicants) seeking to transfer credit towards their degree at an Australian university.

-The program offers students up to AUD $67,000 for study of up to one academic year, plus internships of up to six months.
+The program offers students up to AUD $28,500 to cover tuition fees and allowances for study of up to one academic year, plus internships of up to six months.
 Students must be nominated by their Australian home university and nominations by Australian universities typically open mid-year.
 Successful recipients can commence studies from January 1st to December 31st the following year.

-The New Colombo Plan Mobility Grant funds Australian universities to implement short and long-term study, internship, mentorship, practicum and research programs in China for undergraduate students.
-Universities are able to include some students aged over 28 in the mobility program.
+The New Colombo Plan Mobility Grant funds Australian universities to implement short and long-term study, internship, mentorship, practicum and research programs in 40 host locations across the Indo-Pacific for undergraduate students.
+Universities are able to include undergraduates aged 18-28 and some students aged over 28 in the mobility program.
 In both cases, undergraduate students should contact their Study Abroad Office or relevant faculty at their home university for application details.

 - An Australian citizen.
 Applicants with dual citizenship are eligible, however, you must undertake the scholarship in a third country, of which you are not a citizen;

-- Between 18 and 28 years of age at the commencement of your scholarship program;
+- Between 18 and 30 (for non-indigenous applicants) or 35 (for indigenous applicants) years of age at the commencement of your scholarship program;

-- Enrolled in a Bachelor’s degree level program at the commencement of the scholarship and be in at least the second year of your program.
+- Enrolled in a Bachelor’s degree level program and have achieved a minimum 70% graded average or equivalent for their course at the commencement of the scholarship;

 Applicants will be assessed against the following criteria.
 Applicants should address each criterion and limit their responses to 300 words per criteria.